-With the inception of SaaS and cloud-based technology, the way procurement works has changed drastically.
+With the inception of SaaS and cloud-based technology, the way procurement works have changed drastically.
 Earlier procurement teams have lengthy RFPs and need to review all the responses, requiring weeks or months of evaluation before they present their findings to stakeholders.

-The benefits are countless, organizations are transitioning from traditional on-premise software to cloud-based procurement solutions.
+The benefits are countless; organizations are transitioning from traditional on-premise software to cloud-based procurement solutions.

 Reasons Why Procurement Teams Choose SaaS

 The key reason why procurement teams are selecting SaaS solutions is due to its low cost when compared to the on-premise counterparts.
 The SaaS model is a pay-per-delivery model, where the company pays per user or for the amount of software used.
 With SaaS solutions, you need not go for pricy hardware purchases nor the expensive installations.
 Lower upfront costs mean quick ROI.
 You don’t have to pay for additional upgrades or maintenance costs since it is taken care of by the vendor.
 The costs savings of SaaS and cloud-based solutions are essential as they are weighing the pros and cons of software purchases.

 Earlier, software rollout could take years, and the cost of failed deployments is high.
 Procurement departments no longer have to bother about application implementation, as you can directly work with the vendor’s service team for the implementation to be done.
 SaaS models allow you to focus on third-party integrations and internal integrations so they can share the required data.